AnonymousWP/IOS-Configuration-Generator/README.md

 - Enable
 - Configure terminal
 - Hostname
-- Preventing domain lookups (resulting in having to wait for X amount of seconds)
+- No domain lookup (preventing domain lookups, resulting in having to wait for X amount of seconds before you can continue configuring)
 - Configuring console lines
 - Configuring VTY lines (for remote control)
 - Password for IOS
 - Password for console line
 - Password for the vty line
-- Whether you want to configure a switch or router
+- Whether you want to configure a switch (both layer 2 and layer 3 are supported) or router
 - (Ranges of) interfaces (automatically does a `no shutdown` after setting an IP-address as well)
 - IP-addresses
 - Subnetmasks